Local TV takes news to Web in fight for cord cutters

 NEWS LEADS CHANGE

-Until recently, local U.S. programing was limited in over-the-top video, since the rights to much of what local stations run is held by other parties.
+Until recently, local U.S. programming was limited in over-the-top video, since the rights to much of what local stations run is held by other parties.

 Local newscasts, however, are owned by the stations themselves, so they don't need to negotiate streaming rights.